 File system calls are not completely transactional; a few calls such as hcs_$star_long are passed pointers to a user-ring area where return data items are allocated.
 A crawlout in these routines may lead to lost storage in the user area, unless the user ring program also sets up cleanup handlers.

-If a memory parity error is detected, the fault handler calls Page Control to take the memory page out of service and turn on the containing segment's damaged switch.
+If a main memory parity error is detected, the fault handler calls Page Control to take the memory page out of service and turn on the containing segment's damaged switch.
 Attempts to access a damaged segment get a segment fault, which is signalled in the user ring.
 The standard action for such a signal is to suspend execution, print a message, and invoke a new listener level.
 The user can reset the damaged switch with a standard command, and should then check whether a write to the memory page was lost.
 If the segment contents are correct, the user can issue the start command to continue execution.
 If the page was modified by a user program, and then the hardware failure prevented the page from being written, the user might observe a page of zeroes or out-of-date page contents.
 In that case, the user must re-create the page and either restart the computation or start from the beginning.
 A hardware failure on a disk drive may also cause a segment to be marked damaged, if modified pages could not be written to disk.
 If the volume salvager finds a reused address, that is, a situation where two segments' volume maps claim the same page, it marks both segments damaged and removes the page from both segments, to ensure that no crash moves information from one segment to another.
 Info segment on damaged segments.

 The Multics security implementation of levels and categories assigns a security access class to every file system entity.
 These classes must conform to a tree structure: a high-security directory cannot contain low-security segments and directories.
 If the directory salvager (online or offline) finds that a segment's branch access class differs from the VTOCE's access class, or if the access class of a directory entry is less than that of its parent directory, or if an upgraded directory does not have a quota, the salvager will mark the entry security out of service.
 If a program attempts to access a segment with this switch set, it will get a segment fault.
 A Site Security Officer (i.e., someone with access to the system_privilege_ gate) can reset this switch after investigating.